stolostron/application-ui/README.md

 npm run build:watch
 npm run start
 </pre>

-6. In Google Chrome, log into the platform via `https://MYCLUSTERIP/console` (MYCLUSTERIP is generally the same as cfcRouterUrl from your env variables).
- - Open Chrome's developer tools, then click on the "Application" tab.
- - Expand "Cookies" in the left sidebar, then click on "MYCLUSTERIP".
- - In the cookies table, double-click on the "Domain" entry of each cookie with the prefix `cfc-`, then overwrite by typing 'localhost' + enter.

 7. Open a browser to `https://localhost:3001/multicloud/applications`, and you should already be logged in.